bayes-shape-calc/HARP_paper/readme.md

 # HARP Manuscript
 This contains scripts to set up all of the HARP calculations, *etc.* presented in the HARP manuscript.

-## `run_paper.py`
+## Run Calculations
-This script allows you to work through all the steps required to calculate $\{P\}$ and extract all requird data for all the cryoEM structures in the PDB.
+The `run_paper.py` script allows you to work through all the steps required to calculate $\{P\}$ and extract all requird data for all the cryoEM structures in the PDB.
 Use the following flags

 * `--data_dir /file/path/here` for where the PDB and EMDB files will be stored
 * `--results_dir /file/path/here` for where the results files will be stored